 Also of interest is that Blaine has more people living here who work in computers and math than 95% of the places in the US.

 Blaine is a very ethnically-diverse city.
 The people who call Blaine home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Blaine residents report their race to be White, followed by Asian.
 Important ancestries of people in Blaine include German, Norwegian, Irish, Swedish, and Polish.

 The most common language spoken in Blaine is English.
-Other important languages spoken here include Spanish and Vietnamese.
+Other important languages spoken here include Spanish and African languages.